3mdeb/news-and-ideas/blog/content/post/2024-01-19-twpm-testing.md

 Compiling and flashing process is described in [TwPM_toplevel repository](https://github.com/dasharo/TwPM_toplevel/#twpm_toplevel).
 Follow those instructions till the very end.
 You will be asked to connect the UART and USB to the programming PC.
-When doing so, it sometimes help to keep UART ground signal disconnected - the same ground is applied through USB and [ground loops](https://en.wikipedia.org/wiki/Ground_loop_(electricity)) are bad, especially for interfaces like LPC that weren't designed with protection against
+When doing so, it sometimes helps to keep UART ground signal disconnected - the same ground is applied through USB and [ground loops](https://en.wikipedia.org/wiki/Ground_loop_(electricity)) are bad, especially for interfaces like LPC that weren't designed with protection against